BABrandes/Observables/docs/index.md

 This multi-phase approach ensures consistency, validation, and proper notification of all affected components while supporting both synchronous and asynchronous notification patterns.

-### **Transitive Binding**
+### **Transitive Synchronization through Nexus Fusion**

-When you bind A→B→C:
+When you join A→B→C:
-1. A's hook and B's hook merge to reference Nexus #1
+1. A.join(B): Their Nexuses undergo fusion → creates Nexus_AB
-2. B's hook and C's hook merge to reference Nexus #2
+2. B.join(C): Nexus_AB and C's Nexus undergo fusion → creates Nexus_ABC
-3. Since B's hook is involved in both, all three hooks end up referencing the same Nexus
-4. Result: A, B, and C all share one central storage point
+3. Result: A, B, and C all share one coherent Nexus and are transitively synchronized

+This is the key innovation: joining any hook from one group to any hook from another group merges entire fusion domains, creating transitive synchronization networks.

+**See the [Transitive Synchronization Guide](transitive_synchronization.md) for a detailed explanation.**

 ## Examples